import numpy as np

 [0 2 4 6 8]

-is another useful function to generate specified number of equally spaced values within a given range.
-It takes three numbers as argument, the first two numbers specify the range (both number included) and the third number specifies the number of values to return.
+function can be used which takes three numbers as argument, the first two numbers specify the range (both number included) and the third number specifies the number of values to return.
+The linspace

 = np.linspace(0,3,5)